afknapping/github-from-scratch/_posts/2013-07-01-using-a-layout.md

 <div class="challenge">
 	<p><strong>Challenge</strong><br />
-	Use a *layout* which has a menu with links to both of your pages.
+	Use a <em>layout</em> which has a menu with links to both of your pages.
 Use that layout on both pages.</p>
 </div>

 #### How to do it